scrapinghub/scrapy-poet/docs/rules-from-web-poet.rst

 Page Objects refinement
 -----------------------

-Any ``Injectable`` or page input can be overridden.
+Any :class:`web_poet.pages.Injectable` or page input can be overridden.
 But the overriding mechanism stops for the children of any already overridden type.
 This opens the door to refining existing Page Objects without getting trapped in a cyclic dependency.
 For example, you might have an existing Page Object for book extraction: